lfvcodes/MicroBridge-PHP/README.md

 </h1>

 <div align="center">
-  MicroBridge-PHP is a lightweight (<1000 lines of code) PHP 7.1 tool for issuing intern-aPI requests.
+  MicroBridge-PHP is a lightweight (less than 1000 lines of code) PHP 7.1 tool for issuing intern-API requests.
 </div>

 ## Installation